saschayoung/rpg_coc_order_of_the_stone/narrative/chapter_1.md

 ##### Promenade Deck <a name="promenade_deck"></a>

+* Description: The promenade deck is the second deck from the top of the ship and contains first- and second-class cabins and amenities, with a large open deck area in the bow.
+Spacious promenades run the majority of the deck’s length, reserved mostly for first-class passengers.

 > Like the deck below it, blood smears along the walls
 > and pools on the floor show that people must have died here, yet
 > there are few bodies.
 Discarded personal effects roll around your